dcccc/Hartree_Fock/readme.md

-## Closed shell Hatree-Fock and DFT (rhf/rks)calculation code
+## Closed shell Hartree-Fock and DFT (rhf/rks) calculation code

 A mixture of python and C++ code.
-The purpose is to get a better understanding of the quantum chemistry basis theory.
+The purpose is to get a better understanding of the quantum chemistry basic theory.

 ### How To build